Everything You Need To Know About Bringing Sex Toys On Vacation

 But if your vacation is at your parents’ house, or if you’re staying in a hotel where you have 20 neighbors all on the same floor then you don’t have as much noise luxury.
 “If you’re thinking about using a sex toy in close proximity to others, definitely test out the loudness before you pack it,” Stubbs says.
 “You can always try using a pillow to muffle the sound, too.”
 Or, if it comes down to it, you could blame the sound on your toothbrush, she says.

 Scalisi almost always suggests people buy whisper-quiet sex toys because they’re versatile and can be used almost anywhere.
 “That being said, part of the fun of vacation is vacation sex and if that includes noise and exhibitionism [for you] go for it,” she says.
-Of course, you should still be mindful of where you are and that the people around you haven’t consented to seeing you have sex, though hearing people have sex is a thing that sometimes just happens with thin hotel-room walls.
+Of course, you should still be mindful of where you are and that the people around you haven’t consented to see you have sex, though hearing people have sex is a thing that sometimes just happens with thin hotel-room walls.

 If you’re at your parents’ house, Scalisi suggests making a game out of having the quietest sex you can, and that can include your sex toys.